DatTruong0108/AWP-HCMUS-IA03/README.md

 ### 21120050 - Trương Tấn Đạt

-Implement a user registration system that consists of a backend API for handling user data and a React frontend to provide a user-friendly interface for registration.
+Implement a full-stack authentication system using JWT to secure user login and registration.
+The frontend will use React to allow users to register, log in, and access protected content.
+The backend will handle user authentication, issue JWT tokens upon login, and verify tokens to protect specific routes.

 ### How to use
 #### Clone this repository